 Advertising executive Bob Bernstein who worked with McDonald’s, later took this concept a few levels up by introducing cookies, soft drinks and of course the toy!
 The first Happy Meal toys included things like a “McDoodler” stencil, a “McWrist” wallet, and a McDonaldland character eraser.

 A far cry from today’s happy Meal toys, right?
 The proper Happy Meal figurines that we see today, took a few years to happen.
 It was 1987 when the first Disney themed sticker books and goodies were introduced.
 The rest, as they say was history.
 Toys featuring characters like Cinderella, Nemo, G.I.
 Joe, and Ty’s Teenie Beanie Babies (immensely popular among kids) came in much later.

 “Since the launch of the iconic Happy Meals in India in 1997, it has grown in popularity.
 The toys that our customers have collected bring back the happy memories created over food.
-We wanted to celebrate the emotional connect that our customers have with the brand through their Happy Meal toys, which is why we have featured a real life Happy Meal toy collector and his story in this ad film!” says Seema Arora Nambiar, Senior Vice President – Strategy, Innovation & Capability – McDonalds India.
+We wanted to celebrate the emotional connect that our customers have with the brand through their Happy Meal toys, which is why we have featured a real-life Happy Meal toy collector and his story in this ad film!” says Seema Arora Nambiar, Senior Vice President – Strategy, Innovation & Capability – McDonald’s India (West&South).